 You can also publish ‘Showcase Pages’ which are dedicated to specific products and services.
 That means you can publish content which appeals to different audience segments.

-If you want to see a great example of how this works, LinkedIn leads the way with their spectacular showcase.
-Conveniently, it is also full of great tips and step-by-step instructions to setting up and optimising your company page.
+If you want to see a great example of how this works, LinkedIn leads the way with its spectacular showcase.
+Conveniently, it is also full of great tips and step-by-step instructions for setting up and optimising your company page.